DaeGrodin/Projects/README.md

 This is a list of Projects I've worked on through assignments and based on my own interests.
-My hope is to showcase various progressions as I learm more aobut coding using HTML, Python, Javascript, and CSS.
+My hope is to showcase various progressions as I learn more about coding using HTML, Python, Javascript, and CSS.